-The activity requirements for each activity type are given for each coloured fire ris level.
-Each day the forecast risk levels for each zone in the district is emailed out to a li of people and organisations.
+The activity requirements for each activity type are given for each coloured fire risk level.

+Each day the forecast risk levels for each zone in the district is emailed out to a list of people and organisations.
 This list is different from the Forestry operations email list.

+A copy of the guideline is attached in Appendix 2.

+Powerline auto-reclosers

-A copy of the guideline is attached in Appendix 2 .
-Powerline auto-reclose rs In 2015, the Powerline Auto-recloser Guideline was developed in consultation wit local power network distributors.
-The guideline is based on the risk level being calculated on a matrix of grass curing and Fine Fuel Moisture Code with a wind component and results in a 3-colour risk level rating that indicates if the auto- reclose should be switched off.
-A copy of the guideline i n Appendix 3 .
-Representative remote automated /S) used to determine whether we weather stations Awatere Mid-Awatere Ward Lower Wairau Lansdowne (Wairau V 'alley) S may be used.
-We will consider aring or revoking a fire season.
+In 2015, the Powerline Auto-recloser Guideline was developed in consultation with local power network distributors.
+The guideline is based on the risk level being calculated on a matrix of grass curing and Fine Fuel Moisture Code with a wind component and results in a 3-colour risk level rating that indicates if the auto-reclose should be switched off.

+A copy of the guideline in Appendix 3.

+Representative remote automated weather stations